napari/napari/docs/plugins/debug_plugins.md

 * = *.yaml
 ```

-Then install the package by:
+Then install the package into an environment already containing `napari` by:

 ```bash
 cd napari-simple-reload